scottgriv/batch-useful_bat_files/README.md

 ### Move Files (Outbound)

 Move files from an Inbound Location/System to an Outbound Location/System using SMB protocol.
-Additionally, this script will create an archive folder to archive the outbound files on a daily basis.
+*Additionally, this script will create an archive folder to archive the outbound files on a daily basis.*

 > [Move_Files_Outbound.bat](./source/Move_Files_Outbound.bat)

 ### Network Status

-Endlessly ping an endpoint and record the network drops in a log file.
+Endlessly ping an endpoint (Network IP Address) and record the network drops in a log file.

 > [Network_Status.bat](./source/Network_Status.bat)